Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Experiments

+In Figure~\ref{fig:umap_embedding}, latent perturbations $z_d$ are visualised.
+Note that the difference between the lowest and highest doseage values results only from the non-linear dosage scaler $S$.

-The extension to the larger gene set poses an even greater challenge to the chemCPA model.
-In Table~\ref{tab:extended_genes}, we show the same analysis as in Section~\ref{sec:shared_genes}.
-Strikingly, the advantage of the fine-tuned models translates to this scenario, while the non-pretrained models fail to beat the baseline.
-A more comprehensive view for all dosages is shown in Figure~\ref{fig:extended_genes} for the GROVER model, see also \ref{sup:sci-Plex3_exp} for the RDKit and JT-VAE results.
+\paragraph{Extended gene sets} The extension to the larger gene set introduces a more difficult task for chemCPA.
+In Table~\ref{tab:extended_genes}, we show the same analysis as for the shared gene set.
+Again, the advantage of the pretraied chemCPA model translates to this scenario, while the base version is only slightly better than the baseline.
+A more comprehensive view for all dosages is shown in Figure~\ref{fig:extended_genes}, see also \ref{sup:sci-Plex3_exp} for results with different molecule encoders $G$.

-We believe that the poor performance of the non-pretrained model can be attributed to two things.
-First, perturbations are subtle, and since we are predicting the whole phenotype, a typical reconstruction loss might not be sufficient to capture the drugs' effect.
-A loss that explicitly accounts for the DEGs might help in that regard.
-Second, the sci-Plex3 data is the first of its kind, and technological noise is still an issue.
-When evaluated over the whole training set, the baseline achieves $r^2$-scores higher than $65\%$ for more than $96\%$ of the observations.
-This sparsity holds the risk of overfitting for non-pretrained models, whereas the fine-tuned models are more robust to noise.\\

-In addition, the drug-dose combinations for which the examined cells deviate from the controls' phenotypes correspond to less than $20\%$ of the compounds in the training set.
-Accordingly, the effective number of drugs for which chemCPA can learn perturbations reduces to fewer than 30 drugs.
-This is another indication for the limitation of the sci-Plex3 dataset, preventing us to identify clear differences between the molecule encoders.
-Nevertheless, chemCPA was partly able to successfully predict the response when the baseline failed, see Figure~\ref{fig:drug_examples} for two examples, and we believe that it will benefit from higher-quality scRNA-seq HTSs in the future.
+This is a promising result, as it suggests that the transfer from abundant bulk RNA perturbation screens can be leveraged even in scenarios where the gene sets do not match.
+Crucially, this enables users to benefit from the proposed transfer learning and chemCPA's modelling capacity while simultaneously accounting for the special requirements of scRNA-seq data.
+In Figure~\ref{fig:drug_examples} we show an explicit example for chemCPA's performance for two histone deacetylation drugs, see also Figure~\ref{fig:drug_exampls_rdkit_extended_all_genes} in the appendix for more details.

+Yet, for real applications it is essential to make limitations concerning the data and method transparent.
+To this end, we propose an uncertainty measure that addresses some of the limitations related to the generalisation to unseen compounds.